PoisotLab/ms_svd_networks/manuscript.md

 ![TODO](figures/minmax_combined.png){#fig:simann}

-The right panel of +@fig:simann shows the average rank defficiency of networks for which SVD entropy was either maximized or minimized.
-Interestingly, complex networks (meaning, maximally complex given their connectance) had a lower defficiency, indicating that except at extreme connectances, there are combinations of networks for which all species can interact in unique ways -- this is a natural consequence of the results reported by @Poisot2014WheEco, whereby the number of possible networks is only really constrained at the far ends of the connectance gradient.
-Minimally complex networks, on the other hand, saw their rank defficiency increase with connectance.
+The right panel of +@fig:simann shows the average rank deficiency of networks for which SVD entropy was either maximised or minimised.
+Interestingly, complex networks (meaning, maximally complex given their connectance) had a lower deficiency, indicating that except at extreme connectances, there are combinations of networks for which all species can interact in unique ways -- this is a natural consequence of the results reported by @Poisot2014WheEco, whereby the number of possible networks is only really constrained at the far ends of the connectance gradient.
+Minimally complex networks, on the other hand, saw their rank deficiency increase with connectance.
 This hints at the fact that the decrease in complexity with connectance may be primarily driven by the infeasibility of having enough species for them to all interact uniquely as connectance increases.
-Because non-unique interactions tend to result in competition [@Bascompte2007PlaMut], this can "push" networks towards the full-rank configuration (as suggested by the results in +@fig:size), thereby maximizing complexity regardless of connectance.
+Because non-unique interactions tend to result in competition [@Bascompte2007PlaMut], this can "push" networks towards the full-rank configuration (as suggested by the results in +@fig:size), thereby maximising complexity regardless of connectance.

 ## Most elements of network structure capture network complexity